zalando/friboo/README.md

 (def-db-component MyDB)
 ```

-#### Configuration options
+#### Configuration Options

-The component has to be initialized with its configuration in the `:configuration` key.
+Initialize the component with its configuration in the `:configuration` key:

     (map->MyDB {:configuration {:subprotocol "postgresql"
                                 :subname     "localhost/mydb"}})

 TODO link to jdbc documentation, pool specific configuration like min- and max-pool-size

-### Audit log component
+### Audit Log Component

-The aim of the audit log component is to collect logs of all modifying http requests (POST, PUT, PATCH, DELETE) and
+The audit log component aims to collect logs of all modifying HTTP requests (POST, PUT, PATCH, DELETE) and
 store them in an S3 bucket.
-These information can then be used to create an audit trail.
+You can then use this information to create an audit trail.

-#### Configuration options
+#### Configuration Options

 * Set `:audit-log-bucket` to enable this component
     * the value should address the name of an S3 bucket
     * the application must have write access to this bucket
-    * the frequency, with which the log files are written, can be adjusted with `:audit-log-flush-millis` (defaults to 10s)
+    * adjust the frequency with which the log files are written with `:audit-log-flush-millis` (defaults to 10s)
-        * of course, no empty files will be written
+        * no empty files will be written
-    * to build a meaningful file name pattern, the environment variables `APPLICATION_ID`, `APPLICATION_VERSION`
+    * to build a meaningful file name pattern, use the environment variables `APPLICATION_ID`, `APPLICATION_VERSION`
-      and `INSTANCE_ID` are used
+      and `INSTANCE_ID`
         * `INSTANCE_ID` defaults to random UUID

-### Metrics component
+### Metrics Component

 The metrics component initializes a [Dropwizard MetricsRegistry](http://metrics.dropwizard.io) to measure
-frequency and performance of the Swagger API endpoints (see HTTP component)
+frequency and performance of the Swagger API endpoints; see [HTTP component](#http-component).

 ### Management HTTP component

-This component starts another embedded Jetty at a different port (default 7979) and exposes endpoints used to monitor and manage the
+This component starts another embedded Jetty at a different port (default 7979) and exposes endpoints used to monitor and manage the application:
-application:

-* `/metrics` - A JSON document containing all metrics, gathered by the metrics component
+* `/metrics`: A JSON document containing all metrics, gathered by the metrics component
-* `/hystrix.stream` - The Hystrix stream (can be aggregated by Turbine)
+* `/hystrix.stream`: The [Hystrix](https://github.com/Netflix/Hystrix) stream (can be aggregated by [Turbine](https://github.com/Netflix/Turbine))
-* `/monitor/monitor.html` - The Hystrix dashboard
+* `/monitor/monitor.html`: The Hystrix dashboard

-#### Configuration options
+#### Configuration Options

-All Jetty configuration options, prefixed with `:mgmt-http-` or `MGMT_HTTP_`.
+All Jetty configuration options are prefixed with `:mgmt-http-` or `MGMT_HTTP_`.

-## Real-world usage
+## Real-World Usage

-There are multiple examples of real-world usages among the STUPS components:
+There are multiple examples of real-world usages of Friboo, including among Zalando's STUPS components:

 * [Pier One Docker registry](https://github.com/zalando-stups/pierone) (REST service with DB and S3 backend)
 * [Kio application registry](https://github.com/zalando-stups/kio) (REST service with DB)